-As the eldest of four siblings—Cheryl, Craig, Carol, and Clint—Cheryl cherished her childhood f illed with family vacations to Nebraska, weekend camping trips on the beach, and spooky stories shared with cousins.
-Her love for adventure shone through in horseback riding and playfully wrestling baby calves on her family’s Nebraska farm.
+The eldest of four siblings—Cheryl, Craig, Carol, and Clint—Cheryl cherished her childhood filled with family vacations to Nebraska, weekend camping trips on the beach, spooky stories shared with cousins, riding horseback and fighting baby calves on her family’s farm.
+Cheryl attended John H. Francis Polytechnic High School, graduating in 1964.

 In 2018, Cheryl and Biggi discovered Puerto Viejo, Costa Rica, where they fell in love with the vibrant culture and welcoming community.
 They purchased a second home there, spending as much time as possible soaking in the tropical beauty and hosting loved ones.
 These trips created treasured memories for their family that will endure forever.